SitanHuang/AncientKingdomRemake/docs/Initial Planning/game.md

   3. Verify provincial validity:
     - If provincial capital no longer controlled/not a city, choose largest pop in province as supply center
     - If fails, delete province.
-Set tiles to central
+Set tiles to national
   4. ???
   5. If province has AI, execute AI